 You must ship 95% of orders within your stated processing time AND upload a valid tracking number.
 Both parts matter.
 Ship on time without tracking?
 Doesn't count.
 Upload tracking but ship late?
 Doesn't count either.

 - Setting processing times too aggressively.
 If you list 1-2 business days but sometimes need 3, you're setting yourself up to fail.
-Be realistic.

 Set your processing time to the longest you might realistically need, then ship faster than that.
 Buyers are happier getting orders early than waiting longer than promised.
-A 3-5 day processing window that you consistently beat in 2 days looks better than a 1-2 day window you occasionally miss.
+A 3-5 day window you consistently beat in 2 days looks better than a 1-2 day window you occasionally miss.

 Review Rating: 4.8 Stars Average